Assiti Shards series: Ring of Fire

 The first literary work in this fictional universe was 1632 (pub.
 2000) by Eric Flint.
 This work led to a series of works that branched off this, into the Ring of Fire series (aka 1632 series).
 Most of the works in this fictional universe fall within this particular timeline.
-This timeline involves the displacement and exchange of the late 1990s mining town of Grantville, West Virginia with a piece of 1630s medieval southern Germany (in Thuringia).
+This timeline involves the displacement and exchange of the late 1990s mining town of Grantville, West Virginia with a piece of 1630s early modern southern Germany (in Thuringia).

 Although 1632 was written as a stand-alone novel in 2000, Flint had planned several other universes using the Assiti Shards story premise.
 However, the sensation and interest engendered by the 1632 novel's publication subsequently caused the other works to be delayed while the 1632 series was developed.

 This timeline was opened up to third-party authors, and open submissions.
 These are collected and published as the Grantville Gazettes, an online anthology magazine, focused solely on the Ring of Fire timeline.
 It is similar to Analog Science Fiction Science Fact, in that it publishes fiction and nonfiction.
 In this case, the nonfiction relates to the Ring of Fire timeline.
 The best stories, some commissioned, are collected into the Ring of Fire print anthology series.

 Many of the major novels in the series are collaborations between Eric Flint and other authors.
 The series is considered broad and expansive.

 Time Spike series

 A second timeline was introduced by Eric Flint when he released the novel Time Spike with co-author Marilyn Kosmatka in 2008.
-This timeline involves several different periods in the history of Middle America, starting with a maximum security prison in the 2000s, along with Amerinds on the Trail of Tears, Spanish Conquistadors, a city of the Mound Builders, and some Paleoindians—all displaced into the Cretaceous period age of dinosaurs.
+This timeline involves several different periods in the history of Middle America, starting with a maximum security prison in the 2000s, along with Amerindians on the Trail of Tears, Spanish Conquistadors, a city of the Mound Builders, and some Paleoindians—all displaced into the Cretaceous period age of dinosaurs.
 The Assiti Shard in this universe took pieces from different geologic time periods from the Devonian period through the present and jumble them together in an affected area while placing this mixture on a Cretaceous earth.